Educational savings: The benefits of starting early

 RESPs are opened in a child's name, and they're the beneficiary.
 The adult who opens the RESP is called the subscriber, and they're the owner of the contributions.
 RESP contributions are non-taxable when they're withdrawn.

-The government grants and the investment income in the account belong to the student and are tax-free until withdrawal.
-Once your child registers with a post-secondary institution (vocational school, CEGEP, university, specialized post-secondary school), you can withdraw educational assistance payments (EAPs) for the child's benefit.
+The government grants and the investment income in the account are intended for the student and are tax-free until withdrawal.
+Once your child registers with an elligible post-secondary institution (vocational school (DVS), college, CEGEP, university, specialized post-secondary school), you can withdraw educational assistance payments (EAPs) for the child's benefit.

-Learn more about how to make smart RESP withdrawals.
+Learn more about how to make smart RESP withdrawals and which post-secondary institutions are eligible.

 The account can stay open for 35 years and, under certain conditions, you can transfer it to another beneficiary if your child decides not to continue their studies.
-No matter how you end up using them, RESPs are an excellent investment.
+No matter how you end up using them, RESPs are an excellent registered plan.

-* Financial planner and mutual funds representative for Desjardins Financial Services Firm Inc.
+1. Financial planner and group savings representative for Desjardins Financial Services Firm Inc.